abshirahmed/trmnl-salah-times/docs/wiki/getting-started.md

 ## Troubleshooting Installation

-If you encounter any issues during installation:
+If you encounter any issues during installation or setup, here are some common solutions:

+### Plugin Not Appearing
+- Ensure TRMNL is updated to the latest version
+- Try refreshing the TRMNL application
+- Check if the plugin is enabled in TRMNL settings
+- Reinstall the plugin if necessary

+### Location Issues
-- Make sure you have the latest version of TRMNL installed
+- Make sure you've entered the city name correctly
+- Try using a larger nearby city if your town isn't recognized
+- Check your internet connection (required for location services)
+- Verify your system's timezone settings are correct

+### Prayer Times Not Updating
 - Check your internet connection
-- Verify that you've entered a valid city and country
-- See the [Troubleshooting](troubleshooting.md) section for more help
+- Try manually refreshing the plugin

+For more detailed troubleshooting steps, please visit our [Troubleshooting Guide](troubleshooting.md).

 ## Next Steps